mikeryan/crackle/README.md

 crackle
 =======

-crackle cracks Bluetooth Smart Encryption (AKA Bluetooth Low Energy).
+crackle cracks BLE Encryption (AKA Bluetooth Smart).

-crackle exploits a flaw in the BTLE pairing process that allows an attacker to guess or very quickly brute force the TK (Temporary Key).
+crackle exploits a flaw in the BLE pairing process that allows an attacker to guess or very quickly brute force the TK (Temporary Key).
 With the TK and other data collected from the pairing process, the STK (Short Term Key) and later the LTK (Long Term Key) can be collected.